Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Related Works

 Representation redundancy exists in the network because parallel components, $e.g.$, branches and channels, are trained to recognize specific patterns.
-To reduce such redundancy, previous methods~\cite{DBLP:conf/nips/LinRLZ17, DBLP:conf/iccv/AhnKO19} divide channels into several groups and select them with policy networks.
-However, policy networks introduce additional overhead and require special training procedures, $i.e.$, reinforcement learning.
-Channel group is not a fine-grained component, where redundancy may be left behind.
-Therefore, researchers explore to prune channels with affiliated gating modules~\cite{DBLP:conf/iclr/GaoZDMX19, ehteshami2020, DBLP:conf/aaai/WangZHZS20, DBLP:conf/ki/BejnordiK20}, which are small networks with negligible computational overhead.
-The affiliated gating modules perform the channel-wise selection by gates, reducing more redundancy and improving more compactness.
+To reduce such redundancy, previous methods~\cite{DBLP:conf/iccv/AhnKO19, PR_dynamic_1} derive dynamic networks using policy networks or neural architecture search methods.
+However, they introduce additional overhead and require special training procedures, $i.e.$, reinforcement learning, or neural architecture search.
+Recently, researchers explore pruning channels with affiliated gating modules~\cite{DBLP:conf/iclr/GaoZDMX19, ehteshami2020}, which are small networks with negligible computational overhead.
+The affiliated gating modules perform the channel-wise selection by gates, reducing redundancy and improving compactness.
+Instead of training by only classification loss, \cite{SSMP} defines a self-supervised task to train gating modules, the target masks of which are generated according to corresponding features.
 Despite the progress in the reviewed channel pruning methods, the correspondence between gates and features remains ignored, which is the research focus of this study.

-\textbf{Contrastive Learning}~\cite{DBLP:conf/cvpr/HadsellCL06} is once used to keep consistent embeddings across spaces, $i.e.$, when a set of high dimensional data points are mapped onto a low dimensional manifold, the `similar' points in the original space are mapped to nearby points on the manifold.
-It achieves this goal by moving similar pairs together and separating dissimilar pairs in the low dimensional manifold, where `similar' or `dissimilar' points are deemed according to prior knowledge in the high dimensional space.
+\textbf{Contrastive self-supervised learning (CSL)}~\cite{DBLP:conf/cvpr/HadsellCL06} is once used to keep consistent embeddings across spaces, $i.e.$, when a set of high dimensional data points are mapped onto a low dimensional manifold, the ``similar'' points in the original space are mapped to nearby points on the manifold.
+It achieves this goal by moving similar pairs together and separating dissimilar pairs in the low dimensional manifold, where ``similar'' or ``dissimilar'' points are deemed according to prior knowledge in the high dimensional space.